yessycrown/t4ds/_posts/2023-04-13-intro-to-topology.md

 Can we explore every map $A \to B$?
 Nope!
 Instead, we study topological invariants.

+> A topologocial invariant $I$ is a function that takes in as input a topological
+> space and returns a property of that space.
+If two spaces $A$ and $B$ are
+> homeomorphic, then $I(A)=I(B)$.
+But, the reverse need to not be true.

+After we introduce different invariants, see `More Info` for an example of two shapes that are indistinguishable up to that invariant.

+#### Homotopy

 The first invariant we consider is that of a homotopy.

 > TODO: define homotopy